pabloamh/walker/README.md

 ]

 # pii_languages: A list of language codes (e.g., "en", "es", "fr") to use for
 # PII (Personally Identifiable Information) detection.
-The default is English.
+All specified languages
-# The first language in the list is the primary one.
+# will be used to scan each file.
 pii_languages = ["en", "es"]

 # memory_limit_gb: A soft memory limit (in Gigabytes) for each worker process.